Vuuouiwons/qris-generate-midtrans/python/README.md

 ## Overview
 This project provides a QRIS payment gateway in Python.
 The core function for generating a QRIS code is located in `./src/modules/payment.py`.

+## Setup
+This project uses Conda as a virtual environment manager.
+Before running the code, make sure you have [conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+After conda is installed, you can run `$ bash env_setup.sh` to assist the virtual environment creation and depedencies installation.

 ## Running the code
 Before running the script, update run_example.sh with your credentials.
 Then, execute the following command: